Zerumi-ITMO-Related/Wakizashi/README.md

 - `[--from-*]`..`[--to-*]` - start and stop the pipeline at specific stages.
 By default, pipeline goes from .wak file to CPU output.
 But you can control it.
 It affects `input_file`: it should be valid for start stage of compilation.
+- `[--with-input]` - provide some input to CPU.
+Separate different strings with space.

 Example: